soraxas/git-subrepo-squash/README.md

 ANSI color is enabled when output is a TTY (or when `NO_COLOR` is unset).
 Output uses your configured pager (`$PAGER`, defaults to `less -FRSX`) when stdout is a TTY.
 Use `--no-pager` to disable it or `--pager` to force it.

+`squash-commit` rewrites the subrepo `.gitrepo` parent to an earlier commit after verifying that no non-`.gitrepo` changes occurred under the subrepo path between the target commit and the current parent.

 When no changes are found for the selected subrepo path, the command exits successfully and prints a notice to stderr (unless `--quiet` is used).